Here are some examples of standardized screening tools to use in your office.

 New Clinician Screening Tool Available for Substance Use—The National Institute on Drug Abuse (NIDA) Clinical Trials Network has released a new scientifically validated online screening tool that assesses a patient’s risk for substance misuse and substance use disorder, and helps healthcare providers with prevention and treatment interventions.
 Read the NIDA press release for background.

 Screening For The Best Possible You—This Patient & Family Advisory Council Poster explains why you as a provider are screening for alcohol use and depression.
-Also available in Armenian, Korean, Navajo, Spanish, Simplified Chinese (Mandarin), Tagalog, and Traditional Chinese (Cantonese).
+Also available in Arabic, Armenian, Korean, Navajo, Spanish, Simplified Chinese (Mandarin), Tagalog, and Traditional Chinese (Cantonese).

 Social Media May Reduce Depression Risk for Older People with Pain (Psych Congress Network) — Socializing online may lower the relationship between pain and depression for older adults, according to a study from the University of Michigan in Ann Arbor.
 Researchers studies 3,401 human subjects who were all older than age 67, of whom approximately one-third lived alone, and more than half the subjects experienced pain in the last month.
 Among people with pain, their rate of depression was lower if they used social media.
 Among 6 percent of subjects who used social media also reported depressive symptoms as compared with 15 percent of subjects who did not use social media.
 Read more at the Psych Congress Network article.